Edgenesis/shifu/docs/design/deviceshifu/design-deviceShifu-plc4x.md

 DeviceShifu-PLC4X allows shifu utilize [apache plc4x](https://plc4x.apache.org/) project to integrate PLC devices with various protocols such as S7, Modbus, etc.

 ## Goal
-Create a deviceShifu-PLC4X type using PLC4X library and allow user to connect PLC devices easily
+Create a deviceShifu-PLC4X type using PLC4X library and allow user to connect PLC devices with all the [supported protocols](https://plc4x.apache.org/users/protocols/index.html) with only this single deviceShifu-PLC4X.

 ## General Design